Searching for

 5.3 Description

-Maximum 750-word expository description of the area of focus, scope, and outcomes of the proposed work.
+Provide a maximum 750-word expository description of the area of focus, scope, and outcomes of the proposed work.
 Include the institutional context of the research (e.g., team composition, travel, facilities, institutional support, etc.).
+Images that support the description of the project are encouraged.

 5.4 Work Plan

-Identify project collaborator(s), a schedule, key milestones, preliminary budget, final products, and a draft syllabus.
+Identify project collaborator(s), schedule, key milestones, preliminary budget, final products, and a draft syllabus.

 5.5 Preliminary Budget

-Provide itemized use of the grant funds (e.g., research assistance, travel, equipment, software, supplies, etc.).
+Provide itemized use of the award funds (e.g., research assistance, travel, equipment, software, supplies, etc.).
 Please include additional funds or in-kind support, if any, provided by other funding sources.
-Administrative costs should be kept to a minimum and never to exceed 15% of the grant.
+Administrative costs should be kept to a minimum and never to exceed 10% of the award.
+Funding for a publication besides the required final report, exhibition, dedicated website, and/or final public event should not exceed 10% of the award.

 5.6 Supporting Documentation